Enda is an avid gardener and also a builder who loves creative landscaping. He loves to share his tips with those who enjoy gardening.

-Thanks for taking the time to read my article about getting rid of rats that have somehow got under your decking.
-I had exactly the same problem about a year ago and it was a nightmare when I found out.
+Thanks for taking the time to read my article about getting rid of rats that have somehow gotten under your decking.
+I had exactly the same problem about a year ago, and it was a nightmare when I found out.

-My grandchildren play down on the deck and my wife also likes to spend time down there as well.
+My grandchildren play down on the deck, and my wife likes to spend time down there as well.
 We also like to have our BBQ in the open air and then relax there some evenings.

-I did call some professionals on the phone, but to be honest the prices they were asking were a bit expensive for me.
+I did call some professionals on the phone, but to be honest, the prices they were quoting were a bit expensive for me.
 The only solution I could come up with was to take care of the problem myself.
-Don’t get me wrong I am no hero and I hate even looking at rats, so it was not a job I was looking forward to at all.
+Don’t get me wrong—I am no hero, and I hate even looking at rats, so it was not a job I was looking forward to at all.

 That’s when I started looking for solutions to the problem, and I will share those with you down below.
 I really hope that you find them helpful.

-Some ways of checking is to look for droppings, or look for burrows around the side of your deck, and look for signs of any nesting material.
-They are active at night and will start to come out after dusk so this is your best chance of spotting them.
+Some ways of checking are to look for droppings, or look for burrows around the side of your deck, and look for signs of any nesting material.
+They are active at night and will start to come out after dusk, so this is your best chance of spotting them.

 Often you can spot small or baby rats in the garden.
 They are less knowledgeable and will risk being seen out and about in the garden, especially if there are vegetables around.
 The bottom line is that if there are baby ones, then Mummy and Daddy ones will also be around.

 There is only one real way to find out, which is to set a basic single trap and see what you actually catch.
 If it is mice then they need to be killed off using slightly different methods.
 The bigger animals, such as raccoons or skunks, can be trapped and dealt with as well.
 For now, though, let's assume that it is rats we are dealing with.

 Step-by-Step Instructions on How to Use the Classic Rat Zapper

 How to Get Rid of Rats Without Poison